iamchokerman/simpler-awk/README.md

 * It reads:
 >> Before any input is read
 >>> Print "And so it beggins"
+* If you want to use this command with multiple files, use BEGINFILE instead

 ### END Pattern
 * If something begins, it has to end, right? `END {print "There and back, by Bilbo Baggins"}`